Tuepker fitting in nicely with Washington Post 218

 Post 218 has won seven in a row and is clicking on all cylinders heading into the final two days of the tournament.

-Since there is no official state tournament, Czeschin says winning this weekend's invitational takes on added importance.
+Since there is no official state tournament, Czeschin said winning this weekend's invitational takes on added importance.

 Czeschin got a pair of hits at the perfect time against the Patriots (2-4), who feature players from Valmeyer, Waterloo, Gibault and New Athens high schools.

-But Tuepker recorded the biggest blow - a long drive to left field that punctuated a four-run outburst in the opening inning.
+But Tuepker recorded the biggest blow with a long drive to left field that punctuated a four-run outburst in the opening inning.

 "I adjusted to the curveball and it felt really good off the bat," said Tuepker, who is headed to John Wood Community College.
 "At first, I just thought it was going to be a double or something.
 I kept my head down and ran and then I heard the crowd - a nice feeling."